user-calamita-ailc/calamita2024/README.md

 #### 3) Evaluation details
 Finally, use the same Gist to define the evaluation metrics we should use for your task.

+- Any **post-processing function** to be applied to the output.
 - The **evaluation metric(s)**.
 You can specify one or more metrics.
 If your metric is standard, just use its name (e.g., “accuracy,” “f1_macro”, etc.); otherwise, specify the name of the function and define it in the gist.
-  - When defining custom evaluation functions, feel free to use any definition (function name, number, and name of parameters) – we will take care of making it work in our codebase.
+  - When defining custom evaluation functions, feel free to use any definition (function name, number, and name of parameters).
+We will make it work in our codebase.
 If custom functions have dependencies, we will do our best to figure them out and reach out to the team if we fail.
   - See [this “open-ended” gist](https://gist.github.com/g8a9/f5e82d38ce12831323b20dc79b0452c9) using xCOMET to evaluate translation outputs.
   - We will use the first metric of the list as the main task metric (e.g., if we need to compute an aggregate across CALAMITA tasks).